sonniebailey/sonniebailey.github.io/about-content.md

 * [On companies and their corporate DNA](https://wealthandrisk.nz/corporate-dna/)

 * [Show me the consequences and I’ll show you the outcomes](https://wealthandrisk.nz/show-me-the-consequences/)

+### How do you measure success?

+#### Selflessly...

+In the context of Fairhaven Wealth, I track success by the satisfaction of my clients.

+I ask clients whether my service covered everything they wanted it to cover.
+I encourage clients to push back and challenge anything that they don't agree with or that doesn't resonate with them.

+From my perspective, I'm successful if I've helped clients cultivate an understanding of their situation, so that they can make confident decisions that are aligned with their values and priorities.

+I'm successful if, after working with me, they feel more comfortable and confident about their financial futures.

+The [kind words of my clients](https://fairhavenwealth.co.nz/testimonial) are a good barometer of my success.

+#### ... and on a more personal (and selfish) note

+Although it's important that I generate an income from Fairhaven Wealth, I've also created this business so I can have flexibility with my time, so I can spend time with family and focus on other projects.

+For me, success is also about being able to speak without fear or favour, and living with integrity in line with my values and beliefs.

+Ultimately, success (and true wealth) for me is more about maintaining good health and good relationships than maximising the size of my balance sheet.

 ## Please look at other service providers before deciding to engage Fairhaven Wealth